How to Get From Puerto Vallarta to Guadalajara: Safe Transportation Guide [2025]

 Guadalajara is located in the state of Jalisco, on the western side of Mexico.
 It is situated approximately 280 km (174 miles) from Puerto Vallarta.

 The bus trip from Puerto Vallarta to Guadalajara is advertised as about 4.5 hours, but the actual driving time depends on traffic and road conditions.
-A flight from Puerto Vallarta to Guadalajara takes approximately 80 minutes, but of course, you must allow for wait time at the airport before your flight.
+A flight from Puerto Vallarta to Guadalajara takes approximately 80 minutes.

 Puerto Vallarta to Guadalajara buses